6.7 Skills for innovation

 Promoting innovation through non-formal and informal learning and socio-educational animation

 In the field of innovation, the National Association of Young Innovators (ANGI) is the first national non-profit organisation entirely dedicated to the world of innovation, in all its forms.
 Created with the support of the European Union, the Prime Minister's Office, the Parliamentary Intergroup on Innovation, and with the backing of leading figures from civil society, the association has laid solid foundations for the pursuit of its mission.
-ANGI has promoted 10 technical tables on innovation, and its events have been attended by 1,500 people at 8 national events.
+ANGI has promoted 10 technical tables on innovation, and its 8 national events have been attended by 1,500 people.
 The first National Observatory entirely dedicated to Youth and Innovation is active within it, focusing on the numbers of the Italian ecosystem and Italian and European public policies in support of the new generations and technological innovation.

 On the subject of non-formal education, the Italian network of Centres for the Exercise of Active Education Methods (CEMEAs) is active and is part of the international network.
-The Italian CEMEAs are linked in the Italian Federation of CEMEAs (FITCEMEA), an organisation accredited by the Ministry of Education, University and Research.
-FITCEMEA carries out national and international projects related to formal and non-formal education.
-On the same themes, the National Youth Council (see chapter 5.3) in 2017 launched 'You write non-formal, you read skills'.
-A campaign with the aim of promoting the awareness of non-formal education, investigating whether young people active in youth associations are aware of the skills acquired in non-formal learning processes and whether their skills have been valorised in the labour market.
+The Italian CEMEAs are linked in the Italian Federation of CEMEAs (FITCEMEA), an organisation accredited by the Ministry of Education and Merit and by the Ministry of University and Research (formerly together in MIUR) FITCEMEA carries out national and international projects related to formal and non-formal education.
+On the same themes, the National Youth Council (see chapter 5.3) in 2017 launched 'You write non-formal, you read competences'.
+A campaign with the aim of promoting the awareness of non-formal education, investigating whether young people active in youth associations are aware of the skills acquired in non-formal learning processes and whether their skills have been valued in the labour market.

-Recent proposals indicate how Blockchain technology can also be used as a system for tracking the learning experiences of a young person, which are transmitted through a shared chain capable of recording titles, activities, relationships, storing them so that they are always accessible and highlightable (e.g. Diplo.me by Cimea).
-It makes it possible to record the actual participation and outcomes of a study pathway or training experience, to make it visible and retrievable, witnessable and recognisable, thanks to the structures that issue it.
+Recent proposals indicate how Blockchain technology can also be used as a system for tracking the learning experiences of a young person, which are transmitted through a shared chain capable of recording titles, activities, relationships, storing them to have them always accessible and highlightable (e.g. Diplo.me by Cimea).
+This allows recording the actual participation and outcomes of a study pathway or training experience, to make it visible and retrievable, witnessable and recognisable, thanks to the structures that issue it.